 Knowing Your Data

-When looking into central tendency, the analyst is looking for the areas of the dataset (and therefore the process itself) that has more concentration around a certain number, or that shows where the true mid-point of the dataset is, or that simply indicates which value(s) appear more often.
+When looking into central tendency, the analyst is looking for the areas of the dataset (and therefore the process itself) that has more concentration around a certain number, or that show where the true mid-point of the dataset is, or that simply indicates which value(s) appear more often.
 It is an extremely important statistic since most processes tend to somehow have this concentration of values (hence why it is called central tendency).
 Graphically, one can use a simple histogram to visually investigate central tendency.
 The analyst can also calculate statistics such as the mean (or average), the median (the true mid-point of the data), and the mode (the most frequent values).

 Also known as variation, the spread of the data adds valuable insight to central tendency measures.
 It provides an overview of how far from the concentrated numbers the actual observations are.
 Think about spread as the measure of variation that prevents values from being nicely concentrated around a certain central tendency measure; for example, the average.
 The usual statistics to investigate spread are variance and standard deviation.